lisp-mirror/eql5/examples/M-modules/quick/palindrome-2/README.txt

 This is a QML port of "examples/X-extras/palindrome/".

-Instead of generating static QML (see "palinfrome-1"), it uses a QTimer from Lisp to change the item positions, and a 'Behavior' in QML for the animations.
+Instead of generating static QML (see "palinfrome-1"), it uses a timer from Lisp (through QSLEEP, QSINGLE-SHOT) to change the item positions, and a 'Behavior' in QML for the animations.

 RUN